uberto/kondor-json/README.md

 When failing to parse a Json, Kondor is not throwing any exception, instead `fromJson` and `fromJsonNode` methods return an `Outcome<T>` instead of a simple `T`.
 Why is that?

-`Outcome` is an example of the *Either* monad for error handling pattern, if you are not familiar with it, here is how to use it.

-Here there are 5 ways to handle errors depending on the case:
+`Outcome` is an example of the *Either* monad specialized for error handling patterns, if you are not familiar with it, here there are 5 ways to handle errors depending on the case:

 1. orThrow()